 Breast Cancer Symptoms: What You Need to Know

 Below are some common breast symptoms and what they might mean.
-If you have any of them, get checked right away.

 A lump in your breast

 A lump or mass in the breast is the most common symptom of breast cancer.
 Such lumps are often hard and painless, though some may be painful.
 Not all lumps are cancer, though.
 There are a number of benign breast conditions (like cysts) that can also cause lumps.
 Still, it’s important to have your doctor check out any new lump or mass right away.
 If it does turn out to be cancer, the sooner it’s diagnosed the better.

 Swelling in or around your breast, collarbone, or armpit

 Breast swelling can be caused by inflammatory breast cancer, a particularly aggressive form of the disease.